TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 # Challenges

-- Learning to navigate the Terminal-Gui library was a challenge as it require to read the API documentation in details
+- Learning to navigate the Terminal-Gui library was a challenge as it requires to read the API documentation in detail
 - Structuring the code in an object-oriented way took a lot of time to understand
-- There was a lot of SQL related error encounter when creating this application, mostly because validation of data wasn't done beforehand
+- There were a lot of SQL related errors encounter when creating this application, mostly because validation of data wasn't done beforehand
 - Deciding how to display the data is a difficult choice.
-At first I wanted to display them in a list.
+At first, I wanted to display them in a list.
 Later I found out table form is supported and ultimately made more sense.

 # Lessons Learned
-- I learnt how to navigate a big code base and properly read API documentation.
-Granted Terminal.Gui is a well supported open source project, so it was very helpful and rewarding.
+- I learned how to navigate a big code base and properly read API documentation.
+Granted Terminal.Gui is a well-supported open source project, so it was very helpful and rewarding.
-- I learnt how to dynamically create instance on run-time and setup custom attribute classes.
-This help reduce development time if future changes and additional feature are needed.
+- I learned how to dynamically create instances on run-time and set up custom attribute classes.
+This helps reduce development time if future changes and additional features are needed.
-- I learnt basic SQL syntax, CRUD operation, and some query for looking up specific data.
+- I learned basic SQL syntax, CRUD operation, and some queries for looking up specific data.
 - Be consistent.
-Navigating a library was out of comfort zone for me and I am glad I kept on with it.
+Navigating a library was out of my comfort zone for me and I am glad I kept on with it.

 # Areas to Improve
-- Object-oriented concept: There are come concept of OOP that are not coming natural for me like Inheritance.
+- Object-oriented concept: Some OOP concepts like Inheritance do not come naturally to me.
 A lot of time I wasn't sure why do I need to inherit the class.
 - Speed: This application took longer to complete than expected.
-There are VSCode optimization I can learn (like keyboard shortcut I don't know yet).
-I also wish to put more time per day in future project.
+There are VSCode optimizations I can learn (like keyboard shortcuts I don't know yet).
+I also wish to put more time per day into future projects.
-- Overall, this application can do a lot more and is made to be easy to create new features.
-But currently I wish to move on and learn different things.
+- Overall, this application can do a lot more and is made to make it easy to create new features.
+But currently, I wish to move on and learn different things.